Mountain West Chapter Bylaws

 E. Ballots shall include space for write-in candidates.

-G. The candidate who receives the greatest number of valid votes shall be elected.
+F. The candidate who receives the greatest number of valid votes shall be elected.

-H. Candidates shall be informed of the results by the Chair prior to any public announcement.
+G. Candidates shall be informed of the results by the Chair prior to any public announcement.
 Announcement of the election results shall be made public prior to December 31.

 VIII.
 MEETINGS